 “would you approve if I were to come and trouble you for a good month or so – then when that time is up I’ll be past the first petty vexations of painting and will go back to Het Heike.’’
 Read the complete letter

-Mauve agreed, and he immediately put together some arrangements for Vincent to use to paint still lifes.
+Mauve agreed, and he immediately put together some arrangements for Vincent to use for painting still lifes.
 And so Vincent made his first oil paintings, depicting wooden shoes and other objects.

-But not long after Vincent had established himself in The Hague, the two men argued, and the rift was never mended.
-The disagreement stemmed from their differing views on art, from Vincent’s behaviour, and from his relationship with the pregnant prostitute Sien Hoornik.
+But not long after Vincent had established himself in The Hague, the two men had an arguement and the rift was never mended.
+The disagreement was caused by their differing views on art, Vincent’s behaviour and his relationship with the pregnant prostitute Sien Hoornik.

 In 1885, Mauve moved to Laren.
 After he died in 1888, Vincent dedicated a painting of a flowering peach tree to him in Arles with the words Souvenir de Mauve.